Tech Tips & Guides

 How to check BIOS for charge limits:

-• If you find such an option and it’s set around 80%, change it.
+4. If you find such an option and it is set around 80%, change it.
 You can either Disable that feature or set the maximum charge to 100%.
-(Different BIOS labels: it might say Custom Battery Charge with an “Start/Stop” charging percentage – set stop to 100%.
-Or a simple toggle for Conservation Mode – turn it Off.)
+(Different BIOS labels: it might say Custom Battery Charge with a "Start/Stop" charging percentage — set stop to 100%.
+Or a simple toggle for Conservation Mode — turn it Off.)
+If BitLocker is on, suspend it in Manage BitLocker before you save this change, or the next restart may ask for your recovery key.

 Why this works: